Trump dwarfs Biden in latest fundraising numbers in show of political force after felony convictions

 Still, Trump’s fundraising for, for one month at least, seemed to dwarf Biden’s.

 The Trump campaign and the Republican National Committee said it raised a jaw-dropping $141 million in May, including tens of millions donated immediately after Trump was convicted of 34 felonies in the New York hush money case.
-At the same time, billionaire Timothy Mellon, donated a stunning $50 million to a pro-Trump super PAC the day after Trump’s guilty verdict, according to filings made public Thursday.
+At the same time, billionaire Timothy Mellon donated a stunning $50 million to a pro-Trump super PAC the day after Trump’s guilty verdict, according to the filings.

 Trump’s campaign declined to report how much money it had in the bank at the end of May, prompting Biden’s campaign to question whether the groups were still spending heavily to cover Trump’s legal fees.

-Backed by Mellon’s massive donation, the pro-Trump super PAC known as MAGA Inc. reserved $3.5 million in television advertising set to begin July 3 across Georgia and Pennsylvania on Thursday, according to the media tracking firm AdImpact.
+Backed by Mellon’s massive donation, the pro-Trump super PAC known as MAGA Inc. on Thursday reserved $3.5 million in television advertising set to begin July 3 across Georgia and Pennsylvania, according to the media tracking firm AdImpact.
 Overall, the group reported a $68.8 million haul for May, ending the month with $93.7 million in the bank.

 Kennedy raised $2.6 million last month and finished May with $6.4 million in the bank.
 The vast majority of his fundraising total came from running mate Nicole Shanahan, a wealthy Silicon Valley lawyer.
 The Kennedy campaign spent more than it raised for the month.